jeremylaliberty/group-project/README2.md

 #1 <br>
 Jeremy: <br>
 What did you do yesterday? <br> I changed the location of the admin-related buttons, and updated the look of network page.
-Also updated the log-out icon.
+Also updated the log-out icon. <br>
-What are you planning to do today? <br> Create a basic filter / search bar.
+What are you planning to do today? <br> Create a basic filter / search bar. <br>
-Any problems you are facing? <br> Not at the moment.
+Any problems you are facing? <br> Not at the moment. <br>

 Anna: <br>
 What did you do yesterday? <br> I worked on the padding/spacing on the website.